 The varying density and smoothness of the transition can be controlled via the instrument and the color chosen, introducing some non-standard colors into the image.

-With the help of the Lighttable module, you can manage the Darktable photo library.
+With the help of the Lighttable module, you can turn Darktable into convenient free photo organizing software.
 Conventionally, the module is divided into three parts.

 Import Panel.
 You may find the panel located on the left side of the window that provides you with various options for uploading photos.
 You can import individual files, folders, or navigate through connected devices.
 It can be a search by various parameters, for example, by keywords, ISO, by the used camera or lens.